On 2 November 2020, Hemlibra became available under national supply arrangements.

 Implementation, distribution and transition

 Supply of Hemlibra under NBA arrangements commenced on 2 November 2020.
-The supply of current FVIII and bypassing agent products under the national blood arrangements have continued.
+The supply of current FVIII and bypassing agent products under the national blood arrangements has continued.
 Services to provide local delivery for patients administering clotting factor products at home under the clinical management of a Haemophilia Treatment Centre have extended to Hemlibra, primarily through local pharmacy arrangements.

-Specific additional clinical governance and management arrangements for the provision of Hemlibra may also apply in each State and Territory, or at a local health district or hospital level.
+Specific additional clinical governance and management arrangements for the provision of Hemlibra may also apply in each state and territory, or at a local health district or hospital level.

 The NBA consulted with AHCDO, the Haemophilia Foundation Australia (HFA) and the Australian Haemophilia Nurses Group (AHNG) on transition arrangements for the introduction of Hemlibra.
 Transition arrangements should take account of the need for appropriate clinical oversight of transitioning patients, and the efficient use of stock already held by Haemophilia Treatment Centres and patients.